vortexmakes/RKH/doc/readme.txt

 <HR>
 \section demo_dir RKH demo applications

-The \c \\demo directory contains the application examples that are included in the standard RKH distribution.
-The structure of the \c \\demo is the most complicated because of the large number of choices available, such as CPU architectures, compilers, operating systems, and compiler options.
+The \c demo/ directory contains the application examples that are included in the standard RKH distribution.
+The structure of the \c demo/ is the most complicated because of the large number of choices available, such as CPU architectures, compilers, operating systems, and compiler options.
 Each of those choices is represented as a separate level of nesting in a hierarchical directory tree,